CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/twocrypto.md

 ### `get_virtual_price`
 !!! description "`TwoCrypto.virtual_price -> uint256: view`"

-    !!!warning
+    !!! warning
-        `get_virtual_price` should not be confused with `virtual_price` which is a cached virtual price.
+        `get_virtual_price` should not be confused with `virtual_price`, which is a cached virtual price.

-    Function to calculate the current virtual price of the pools LP token.
+    Function to calculate the current virtual price of the pool's LP token.

-    Returns: virtual price (`uint256`).
+    Returns: Virtual price (`uint256`).

     ??? quote "Source code"